RonnyA/ModernIdentity/docs/source/_build/html/_sources/index.rst.txt

 Here we guide you as a developer - step by step - how to enable modern identity in your applications

-  .. tip:: Registrations for Deep Dive #1 and #2 are available
+  .. tip:: We are sorry to announce that we had to move the Deep Dive Webinar series 2 weeks.
+Deep Dive #2 will continue in Week 21
+         (not Week 19 as planned) - Updated 30.04.2020 15:00

   .. tip:: Not all the links for signing up for the the Deep Dive webinars are
            available now.
 They will be added as soon as they are live.